mateors/golang/closure.md

 > What is a closure in computing? \
 In computer science, a closure is a function that has an environment of its own.
 In this environment, there is at least one bound variable (a name that has a value, such as a number).
 The closure's environment keeps the bound variables in memory between uses of the closure.

+## Higher-order function
+In mathematics and computer science, a higher-order function is a function that does at least one of the following: takes one or more functions as arguments, returns a function as its result.
+All other functions are first-order functions.
+In mathematics higher-order functions are also termed operators or functionals.

 ```go
 package main